awong50/Jobless_Monkeys__aidanw26_abidurr6_brianl237_leonh15/README.md

         $ python3 ./__init__.py

-4. Click the link that appears in the terminal to be brought to the website
+4. Ctrl + click to open the link that appears in the terminal to be brought to the website (to close, ctrl + C in terminal)

         * Running on http://127.0.0.1:5000

+5. After finishing, deactivate the virtual environment

+        <the/path/you/made> $ deactivate